Blobfolio/riprip/README.md

 # -t 2 -t 3 -t 4 -t 10
 ```

 If you'd rather stick with one program to keep things simple, that's fine too.
-Rip Rip Hooray! will rip an entire disc, including the HTOA (if any), by default, and generate a helpful cue sheet at the end of the process too:
+Rip Rip will rip an entire disc, including the HTOA (if any), by default, and generate a helpful cue sheet at the end of the process too:

 ```bash
 # Rip the whole disc!
 riprip
 ```

-Whether you're ripping a few tracks or all tracks, Rip Rip Hooray! will check them against both the [AccurateRip](http://accuraterip.com/) and [CUETools](http://cue.tools/wiki/CUETools_Database) databases to verify their accuracy.
+Whether you're ripping a few tracks or all tracks, Rip Rip will check them against both the [AccurateRip](http://accuraterip.com/) and [CUETools](http://cue.tools/wiki/CUETools_Database) databases to verify their accuracy.
 Confirmed tracks are exempted from subsequent rip passes, so aside from being perfect, they'll speed things up too.

 If any tracks _don't_ verify after the initial Rip Rip rip, check to see if _enough_ data was recovered for [CUETools](http://cue.tools/wiki/CUETools) repair.
-You'll need the whole album for this, so if you used a different program for the good tracks, you'll need to merge those files with the ones Rip Rip Hooray! partially recovered.
-(If the whole disc was ripped by Rip Rip Hooray!, just open the cue sheet it generated.)
+You'll need the whole album for this, so if you used a different program for the good tracks, you'll need to merge those files with the ones Rip Rip partially recovered, otherwise you can just open the Rip Rip's cue sheet directly.

 If automatic repair works, great!
 You're done!

 If not, _iterate!_

-Simply re-run Rip Rip Hooray!.
+Simply re-run Rip Rip.
 It will pick up from where it left off, (re)reading any sectors that have room for improvement, skipping the rest.

 ```bash
 # Refine the original rip.